vamshikumar-arch/vamshi-new/README.md

 # vamshi-new
-This is my First Git Repository
+This is my First Git Repository.
+Author-Vamshi Kumar